Research programmes, centres and groups

 For more information, visit the Centre for Colonial and Postcolonial Studies site.

 The Centre for Computer Graphics is located in the internationally renowned Department of Informatics and has extensive research and development experience on hardware and software of electronics systems, particularly focused on computer graphics, virtual and augmented reality, creative systems we have our own film studios primarily used for video production techniques and web casting, etc.

 For more information, visit the Centre for Computer Graphics site.

-For more information, visit the Centre for Literature and Philosophy site.
+For more information, visit the Centre for International Business and Development site.

 - Centre for Teaching and Learning Research

 The Centre for Teaching and Learning Research (CTLR) is engaged with research on all aspects of learning and teaching in a wide range of educational contexts, official and informal.
 It places particular enphasis on schooling, transitions, equity and inclusion.

 For more information, visit the Centre for Teaching and Learning Research site.